rich-iannone/DiagrammeR/README.md

 #### Graphviz Engines

 Several Graphviz engines are available with DiagrammeR for rendering graphs.
 By default, the `grViz` function renders graphs using the standard `dot` engine.
-However, the `neato`, `twopi`, and `circo` engines are selectable by supplying those names to the `engine` argument.
+However, the **neato**, **twopi**, and **circo** engines are selectable by supplying those names to the `engine` argument.
+The **neato** engine provides spring model layouts.
+This is a suitable engine if the graph is not too large (<100 nodes) and you don't know anything else about it.
+The **neato** engine attempts to minimize a global energy function, which is equivalent to statistical multi-dimensional scaling.
+The **twopi** engine provides radial layouts.
+Nodes are placed on concentric circles depending their distance from a given root node.
+The **circo** engine provide circular layouts.
+This is suitable for certain diagrams of multiple cyclic structures, such as certain telecommunications networks.

 Here is how the 'boxes_and_circles' graph is rendered with the `neato` engine:

 ```R
 grViz(boxes_and_circles, engine = "neato")